(edited)

 Visualizing a Real Story

 Data visualization is a big deal at the moment.
 Every time we see a cute infographic, every time we witness figures crafted into quirky shapes on the daily news, every time we set eyes on a weather report, we are looking at data visualization in action.
-Quite literally, the data is being lifted from the page — or from the computer hard drive, as the case may be these days — and it is being crafted into an engaging visual.
+Quite literally, the data is being lifted from the page — or the computer hard drive, as the case may be these days — and it is being crafted into an engaging visual.

 This might not seem like much, but it is.
 Through visualization, we can engage with data in ways that were never possible before, both as consumers and as creators.
 What does this mean exactly?
 Well, it means that data visualization tools, applications, and software pieces are now not just the domain of television stations and major publications, they are at the fingertips of the masses.

 What’s so special about this?
 Well, for starters, the data is important.
 The datasets all relate to the percentage of American soil that has been allocated for specific purposes.
-This is critical in our understanding of our position within this country, and also of what really is at the heart of our nation’s identity.
+This is critical in our understanding of our position within this country, and also of what is at the heart of our nation’s identity.

 Important data, yes, but dry, and ultimately useless when taken out of context.
 The numbers are likely to be so big that we can barely get our heads around them, and their significance will be lost.
 However, Merrill and Leatherby have subverted this by doing something simple; by projecting the data over a map of the United States itself.